nationalarchives/engaging_crowds_user_analysis/README.md

 * `check_csv_dumps.sh` Compares CSV files dumped by the analysis script in latest commit vs a particular previous run.
 Would have been used to check that changes had only the desired effect.
 * `cmp_svg.sh` Assists with comparing SVG files dumped as charts by the analysis scripts.
 Unlike many image formats, SVG can be reasonably compared with text-comparison techniques.
 This would have been used to check that changes had only the desired effect.
-* `exploration.ipynb` A Jupyter Notebook used for early exploration of the data.
 * `jsondump.py` Dumps the names of all JSON key-value pairs in the JSON-formatted fields in the raw classification data.
 Used to find fields of interest for analysis, and to scan for potential personal data.
 * `show_graphs.sh` Opens groups of related graphs in Chrome tabs.
 More fine-grained than some of the other `show_*.sh` scripts.
 * `show_projects.sh` Opens graphs for each Engaging Crowds project in Chrome tabs.
 * `show_types.sh` Opens graphs for each of the HMS NHS workflow types in Chrome tabs.
 * `show_workflows.sh` Opens graphs for each Engaging Crowds workflow in Chrome tabs.
-* `times.ipynb` A Jupyter Notebook used for early exploration of the data.
 * `us.sh` Script for identifying classifications by particular users.
 Used to find classifications made by members of the Engaging Crowds project team.
 * `zooniscript.sh` A driver for existing analysis scripts published by Zooniverse.

-# Potential Future Work
+# Some notes/bugs/future work

 Features specific to Engaging Crowds could be removed or factored out to be contolled by command-line switches or configuration files.
 This would make the scripts more immediately usable for other Zooniverse projects.

 It would make sense to divide the functions of the scripts out more logically.
-For example, at present files for the data sharing platform are generated by the same scripts that do the analysis work.
+For example, at present files for the data sharing platform are generated by the same scripts that do the pseudonymization.

 Testing could be much improved.

 A general refactoring/tidy-up would be helpful -- in particular there are some rushed late changes that produced some needed outputs but do not make for great code (e.g. the code in `analyze_startstop.py` that uses the `actives` dictionary to generate the "active volunteer" charts).

+The counting of 'mono' vs 'plural' contributors currently does not make sense.
+This was excluded from analysis but may still be referred to in logs.
+See FIXME in analyze.py.

 # Copyright and License